Boundary Waters, Minnesota

 Fishing

-The BWCAW holds outstanding fisheries for walleye, northern pike, smallmouth bass, lake trout, and stream trout.
-Regulations vary by species and lake; check the Minnesota DNR fishing guide before your trip, as some lakes have special restrictions or catch-and-release requirements for certain species.
-A Minnesota fishing license is required and can be purchased online through the DNR or at sporting goods stores in Ely and Grand Marais.
+Walleye, northern pike, smallmouth bass, lake trout, and brook trout are all present in the system, with regulations and slot limits varying by lake.
+Check the Minnesota DNR fishing guide annually before your trip; some lakes have catch-and-release requirements for specific species that are not obvious from general guides.
+A Minnesota fishing license is required and can be purchased through the DNR online or at outfitters and sporting goods stores in Ely and Grand Marais.

 Gateway Towns